operator-framework/operator-sdk/website/content/en/docs/golang/quickstart.md

 ...
 ```

-For a guide on Reconcilers, Clients, and interacting with resource Events, see the [Client API doc][doc_client_api].
+For a guide on Reconcilers, Clients, and interacting with resource Events, see the [Client API doc][doc_client_api] and the [controller-runtime documentation over reconcile][controller-runtime-reconcile-godoc].

 ## Build and run the operator